camba1/cdcon21BuildDriver/README.md

 The different service's images can be built from the root of the repo using the docker build command.
 For example the user service can be built using:

-`docker build -t usersrv -f user/Dockerfile . `

-Note that there is no need to run this if you are using docker-compose as that will build the image automatically
+`pack build cdconusersrv --env GOOGLE_BUILDABLE=./user/server --builder gcr.io/buildpacks/builder:v1 `

+Alternatively, a different pack can be used to create a samller image if needed:

+`pack build cdconproductsrv --env BP_GO_TARGETS=./product/server --builder paketobuildpacks/builder:tiny`

 #### Running individual services